 iRODS is provided in binary form in a collection of interdependent packages.
-There are two types of iRODS server, iCAT and Resource.
-A resource server connects to an existing data grid (Zone) and can provide additional Storage Resources.
-An iCAT server, consisting of an iRODS server plus an iCAT metadata catalog, provide the central point of coordination for a data grid.
+There are two types of iRODS server, iCAT and Resource:

+1. An iCAT server manages a data grid (Zone), handles the database connection to the iCAT metadata catalog (which could be either local or remote), and can provide Storage Resources.
+An iRODS data grid (Zone) will have exactly one iCAT server.